Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/react-with-redux.md

 - Delete a Todo Item by clicking a delete button
 - Add an input field that filters Todos that don't match the string in the input.
 - Add 3 buttons `Show All`, `Show Completed`, and `Show Current` and add onClick attributes to each which will narrow the todos shown in the DOM.
+- Add a button called `Clear Completed` that will deleted all completed todos

 ## Time Pending